jeka-dev/jeka/README.md

 ## KBeans

-KBeans are JeKa components that expose functionnalities to command line.
+KBeans are JeKa components that expose functionnalities to the command line.
 They can also be conveniently activated and configured via properties, or via other KBeans.

 Plugins generally contain one KBean, but they can contain zero or many.